Height/Weight: 6’6, 217 lbs.

 Just how unathletic is he?
 This is a conversation that we’ve had to have a good amount of with Anthony.
 He shows that he can get up for some nice dunks, but for the most part they are straight jumps.
 We came to the conclusion that Lamb does indeed lack even average athleticism.
 This could be fully proved at the draft combine if he gets an invite, but his game doesn’t reflect it.

 The final weakness we’ll talk about with Lamb is his playmaking.
-He has vastly improved his passing ability this year, but he just isn’t an elite passer.
+He has vastly improved his passing ability throughout his career at Vermont, but he just isn’t an elite passer.
 He doesn’t force passes or turn it over often, but he’s just very safe.
 Now that isn’t the worst thing in the world for someone who is as good of a scorer that he is, but you’d like to see him make better reads.
 He’ll make the easy pass, but too often if he had waited longer to really scan the floor, he could’ve found an even more open man that would lead to an easier bucket.

-Anthony Lamb has to be considered one of the most underrated players in the NBA Draft.
+Anthony Lamb will be considered one of the most underrated players in the 2020 NBA Draft.
 He can shoot it, score in the post, play serviceable defense, and is an extremely smart player.